NEW ADDRESS: Email Michael

 POLICE CHIEF LEE RUSSO RETAINED BY 3-2 VOTE

-Chief Russo sat in his usual spot in the back of the
+Chief Russo sat in his usual spot in the back of the chamber and did not speak before the vote |

 In the original 5-year contract, Russo had a 3-month severance clause, Commissioner Steve Casper said.